 Virginia metro jobless rates fall

-Unemployment fell in Virginia’s metro areas during December.
+Unemployment rates fell in Virginia’s metro areas during April.

-The figures released by the VEC are not seasonally adjusted, meaning that they do not take into account seasonal fluctuations in the labor force.
+VEC rates were not seasonally adjusted, meaning they did not take into account seasonal fluctuations in the labor force.

 A breakdown of the numbers shows: